-Certain persons (e.g. if incapacitated) or persons in certain professions (priests, public officers, mediators) must not be asked to testify if their testimony would imply the disclosure of secrets.
+Certain persons (e.g. if incapacitated) or persons in certain professions (priests, public officers, mediators) must not be asked to testify.

 7.3 What are the rules in your jurisdiction with respect to disclosure by third parties?

 Third parties can be ordered by the trial court to submit documents if the third party is obliged by the law to produce the document to a party of the proceedings, or if the document jointly belongs to a party of the proceedings and the third party.